A stochastic perturbation approach to nonlinear bifurcating problems: Declarations

-The authors thank Pasquale Claudio Africa for the fruitful discussions and fundamental support with the deal.II implementation of the method, and acknowledge the support by Gruppo Nazionale di Calcolo Scientifico (INdAM-GNCS).
-This work has been conducted within the research activities of the consortium iNEST (Interconnected North-East Innovation Ecosystem) and its CC5 Young Researchers initiative, Piano Nazionale di Ripresa e Resilienza (PNRR) – Missione 4 Componente 2, Investimento 1.5 – D.D.
-1058 23/06/2022, ECS00000043 – CUP G93C22000610007, supported by the European Union's NextGenerationEU program.
+\textbf{Funding} This work has been conducted within the research activities of the consortium iNEST (Interconnected North-East Innovation Ecosystem) and its CC5 Young Researchers initiative, Piano Nazionale di Ripresa e Resilienza (PNRR) – Missione 4 Componente 2, Investimento 1.5 – D.D.
+1058 23/06/2022, ECS00000043 – CUP G93C22000610007, supported by the European Union's NextGenerationEU program.\\ \textbf{Acknowledgment} The authors thank Pasquale Claudio Africa for the fruitful discussions and fundamental support with the deal.II implementation of the method, and acknowledge the support by Gruppo Nazionale di Calcolo Scientifico (INdAM-GNCS).